argoproj/argo-cd/docs/proposals/proxy-extensions.md

 ## Goals

-The following goals are desired but not necessarily all must be implemented in a given ArgoCD release:
+The following goals are desired but not necessarily all must be implemented in a given Argo CD release:

-#### [G-1] ArgoCD (API Server) must have low performance impact when running extensions
+#### [G-1] Argo CD (API Server) must have low performance impact when running extensions

-ArgoCD API server is a critical component as it serves all APIs used by the CLI as well as the UI.
-The ArgoCD team has no controll over what is going to be executed in extension's backend service.
+Argo CD API server is a critical component as it serves all APIs used by the CLI as well as the UI.
+The Argo CD team has no controll over what is going to be executed in extension's backend service.
 Thus it is important that the reverse proxy implementation to cause the lowest possible impact in the API server while processing high latency requests.

 Possible solutions:
-- reverse proxy implemented as an independent server
+- Implement a rate limit layer to protect Argo CD API server
-- reverse proxy invoke backend services asynchronously
+- Implement configurable different types of timeouts (idle connection, duration, etc) between Argo CD API server and backend services.

 ----

-#### [G-2] ArgoCD admins should be able to define rbacs to define which users can invoke specific extensions
+#### [G-2] Argo CD admins should be able to define rbacs to define which users can invoke specific extensions

-ArgoCD Admins must be able to define which extensions are allowed to be executed by the logged in user.
-This should be fine grained by ArgoCD project like the current rbac implementation.
+Argo CD Admins must be able to define which extensions are allowed to be executed by the logged in user.
+This should be fine grained by Argo CD project like the current rbac implementation.

 ----

-#### [G-3] ArgoCD deployment should be independent from backend services
+#### [G-3] Argo CD deployment should be independent from backend services

-Extension developers should be able to deploy their backend services independently from ArgoCD.
-An extension can evolve their internal API and deploying a new version shouldn't require ArgoCD to be updated or restarted.
+Extension developers should be able to deploy their backend services independently from Argo CD.
+An extension can evolve their internal API and deploying a new version shouldn't require Argo CD to be updated or restarted.

 ----